minio/minio/docs/sts/keycloak.md

 ```

 ## 4. Using WebIdentiy API

-Client ID and Client Secret can be found by clicking any of the clients listed [here](http://localhost:8080/auth/admin/master/console/#/realms/demo/clients).
-If you have followed the above steps docs, the default Client ID will be `account` and Client Secret can be found under `Credentials` tab.
+Client ID can be found by clicking any of the clients listed [here](http://localhost:8080/auth/admin/master/console/#/realms/demo/clients).
+If you have followed the above steps docs, the default Client ID will be `account`.

 ```
-$ go run web-identity.go -cid account -csec e61cb282-745b-4113-bece-29b921c735f0 -auth-ep http://localhost:8080/auth/realms/demo/protocol/openid-connect/auth -token-ep http://localhost:8080/auth/realms/demo/protocol/openid-connect/token -port 8888
+$ go run docs/sts/web-identity.go -cid account -csec 072e7f00-4289-469c-9ab2-bbe843c7f5a8  -config-ep "http://localhost:8080/auth/realms/demo/.well-known/openid-configuration" -port 8888
 2018/12/26 17:49:36 listening on http://localhost:8888/
 ```